-- To pay for professional development opportunities for teachers in PE and sport.
+- pay for professional development opportunities for teachers in PE and sport.

-- To provide cover to release teachers for professional development in PE and sport.
+- provide cover to release teachers for professional development in PE and sport.

-- To attend more sport competitions and increase pupils’ participation in school games.
+- attend more sport competitions and increase pupils’ participation in school games.

-- To buy quality assured professional development modules /materials for PE and sport.
+- buy quality assured professional development modules /materials for PE and sport.

 A wide range of activities is delivered in school, which aim to engage and inspire all children.
 We are also committed to ensure that all children receive at least 2 hours per week of high quality well-planned Physical Education.

 Over the year each child will participate in games, athletics, dance and gymnastics lessons.
-Opportunities are also planned for swimming in Years 3, 5 and 6 and Outdoor and Adventurous activities in Years 5 and 6.
+Opportunities are also planned for swimming in Years 3, and 6 and outdoor and adventurous activities in Year 6.

 Our aim is that all children leave our school at the end of Year 6 able to swim competently, confidently and proficiency over a distance of at least 25 meters, a target that was achieved in 2013 (50% of the Year group achieved the Kellogg’s ASA Bronze and Silver Challenge Awards, with one pupil Achieving Gold).

-Our children also take part in safe self- rescue in different water based situations.
-This is included in the local authority swimming lessons and as part of the Years 5/6 PGL residential trips.
-We are introducing a swimming proficiency scheme this year.
-Year 5 and 6 pupils who have achieved swimming 25metres will have the opportunity to gain their life saving awards.
+Our children in Years 3 and 6 also take part in safe self- rescue in different water based situations.
+This was included in the local authority swimming lessons and as part of the Year 6 PGL residential trip.

-In addition to this we have a daily ‘Rise and Shine’ aerobic session, which increases children’s activity and fitness levels so that they are ready to learn.
-Organised Yard games and activities are provided for all children on a daily basis.
+In addition, organised Yard games and activities are provided for all children on a daily basis.
 These activities range from giant chess to balance, agility and coordination challenges.
 School buddies also help with the implementation and organisation of different games.

-This academic year we are in the process of replacing our system; we are transferring to a new online assessment system.
-It will allow us to track the progress of all pupils’ during Physical Education lessons.
-We are also going to use ipads during PE lessons to help children to peer and self-assess during the lesson.
+We assess and track children’s progress during Physical Education lessons using BALANCE assessment level descriptors.
+We are o going to continue to use ipads during PE lessons to help children to peer and self-assess during the lesson.

 The Wider Curriculum